ccschmitz/codeIgniter-base-model/README.markdown

 		);
 		// send the array to the model
 		$company = $this->company_model->add($options);

-and I have a new record in the database!

-Selecting records is a breeze too.
-You can select records by any field specified in the fields array of the model:
+When selecting records, you can filter by any field specified in the fields array of the model:

 		$options = array(
+		    'name' => $this->input->post('search_name'),
-		    'id' => $this->uri->segment(4)
+				'zipcode' => $this->input->post('search_zipcode')
 		);
 		$company = $this->company_model->get($options);

+If you specify the primary key, the model knows you are looking for a single record and will return the object rather than the query result.

-This model is based on the model by Shawn McCool from his article How To Write A Better Model In CodeIgniter.
-It's worked out pretty well so far but I would love to get some feedback from the community and see if anyone has ideas for improvements or if they have a base model that they enjoy working with.
+This model is based on a model by Shawn McCool from his article [How To Write A Better Model In CodeIgniter]().
+It has worked out pretty well for me so far but I would love to get some feedback from the community and see if anyone has ideas for improvements or if they have a base model that they enjoy working with.

+The code is up on [GitHub]() if anyone would like to contribute.